 English is the official language; Portuguese is also spoken.
 The majority ethnic groups reported are black and white.
 The country is predominantly Protestant and Roman Catholic.

 The official language of Bermuda is English.
 Bermudian English is a mix of British English, American English, and West Indian influences.
 Most linguistics point out a variation in the pronunciations of the letters A and E, V, and W. British English carries the strongest influence.
 Nonetheless, there are several phrases unique to the country.
 Portuguese, Spanish and French are also spoken in Bermuda.
 The Portuguese emigrated from the Portuguese islands such as the Azores.
-A small number of the French nationals also reside in Bermuda, as well as other minority populations originating from places like Asia.Read more on Bermuda's Capital
+A small number of the French nationals also reside in Bermuda, as well as other minority populations originating from places like Asia.Read more on Bermuda's Languages

 The dialing code for the country is -440.